-Fez, and especially the Medina, stimulates all your senses.
+Fes, and especially the Medina, stimulates all your senses.
 The maze of narrow lanes and souks are bursting at the seams with leather shops, bakeries, piles and piles of herbs and spices, vendors pulling carts or riding donkeys and (overall) friendly people who want to have a chat and sell you their goods.
-The best way to explore Fez is to just dive in head first and not worry where you are going to end up.
+The best way to explore Fes, Morocco, is to just dive in headfirst and not worry where you are going to end up.

 The thing that I did most and best when I took my city trip to Fez was get lost.
 Yes, I was warned beforehand by the friendly host in the Riad where I was staying.
 He drew me a map, marking the ‘big road’ and told me that whenever I didn’t know where I was, I should just find my way to this road and all would be okay.
 Well, that was a nice theory.
-Nevertheless, I found myself wondering a dozen times a day where the hell I was!
-And it wasn’t until I let go and accepted that I shouldn’t even try and find my way, that I was able to really enjoy this magical emperial Moroccan city.
+I found myself wondering a dozen times a day where the hell I was!
+And it wasn’t until I let go and accepted that I shouldn’t even try and find my way, that I was able to really enjoy this magical imperial city that is Fes Morocco.

 Visiting the tanneries

 If you’re in the market for a leather jacket that will fit you perfectly or a pair of custom made boots, Fes is the place to go looking.
 But not before you visit the tanneries.
 There is no place in the world where you can experience (and smell!) something like this.
 Now, I was blessed with cloudy weather when I visited the Fez tanneries.
 I watched the tanneries from one of the rooftops of a leather coopérative and just let me tell you: the small branch of mint they give you: it’s needed.
 Even on a cloudy day.